Bruno-Diego/copacabana-pp5/README.md

 - As a **Website User** I can Easily recover my password in case I forget it so that I can Recover access to my account.
 - As a **Website User** I can Receive an e-mail confirmation after registering so that I can Verify that my account registration was successful.
 - As a **Website User** I can Have a personalized user profile so that I can View my personal order history and order confirmations, and save my payment information.
+- As a **Website User** I can Add a review to a product so that I help other shoppers on future shoppings.
+- As a **Website User** I can review items previously bought so that I can quickly buy them again.

 ### EPIC | Sorting and Seraching

 - As a **Shopper**, I can Sort the list of available products so that I can Easily indentify the best rated, best priced and categorically sorted products.
 - As a **Shopper**, I can Sort a specific category of product so that I can Find the best-priced or best-rated product in a specific category, or sort the products in that category by name.
-- As a **Shopper**, I can Sort multiple categories of products simultaneously so that I can Find the best-priced or best-rated products across broad categories, such as 'clothing' or 'homeware'.
+- As a **Shopper**, I can Sort multiple categories of products simultaneously so that I can Find the best-priced or best-rated products across broad categories, such as 'Jewellery' or 'Accessories'.
 - As a **Shopper**, I can Search for a product by name or description so that I can Find a specific product I'd like to purchase.
 - As a **Shopper**, I can Easily see what I've searched and the number of results so that I can Quickly decide whether the product I want is available.